jreisinger/docs/data/notes/design/philosophy.md

 Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming. -- Rob Pike

+And in both [prose and code] I do a great deal of rereading and rewriting.
+The first draft, even if correct, is rarely ‘right’. -- [Rob Pike](https://www.red-gate.com/simple-talk/opinion/geek-of-the-week/rob-pike-geek-of-the-week/)

 Don't do object oriented design but data oriented design.

 Go prefers convention over configuration because configuration is limiting.